oratora/symfony-api/symfony/api/basic/README.md

 }
 ```

-17. Copy the token excluding the double quotations.
-Make a GET request to http://127.0.0.1:8000/api/users for the authentication use a bearer token, paste in the token and for the prefix write `BEARER`
+16. Copy the token excluding the double quotations.
+Make a GET request to http://127.0.0.1:8000/api/users for authentication use a bearer token, paste in the token and for the prefix write `BEARER`

 This should return: